Phala-Network/phala-blockchain/docs/replay.md

 ## Overview

-`replay` is a utility program designed to reproduce the tokenomic computation ouside a Gatekeeper.
+`replay` is an utility program designed to reproduce the tokenomic computation outside a Gatekeeper.
 It comes with the following features:

 - Fetch chain blocks and Replay the tokenomic computuing just in-place without pRuntime needed.
 - Provide a HTTP api to query worker's instant mining state.